cassandra/pomdp-solve/README.md

 This is a POMDP solver that implements a number of different algorithms.
 Most of these are variations of exact solutions, though there is also support for aproximate finite grid solving.

+More information and documentation can be found on the [POMDP Org Site](https://pomdp.org/code/).

 ## Getting Started

 If you just want to compile and verify you can run the code, first build the executable with: